groupdocs-viewer/GroupDocs.Viewer-Docs/python-net/getting-started/licensing-and-subscription.md

 When you reference _GroupDocs.Viewer.dll_ in the application, the library is copied to your output directory (unless **Copy Local** in the properties for that entry is set to false).
 The easiest way to set a license is often to place the license file in the same folder as _GroupDocs.Viewer.dll_ and specify just the filename without the path.

-Use the [setLicense](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/license/setlicense/) method to license a component.
+Use the [set_license](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer/license/#methods) method to license a component.

-Calling `setLicense` multiple times is not harmful, it simply wastes processor time.
+Calling `set_license` multiple times is not harmful, it simply wastes processor time.

-Calling [setMeteredKey](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/metered/setmeteredkey/) multiple times is not harmful either but wastes processor time and can accumulate consumption improperly.
+Calling [set_metered_key](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer/metered/#methods) multiple times is not harmful either but wastes processor time and can accumulate consumption improperly.

 #### Apply the License